1. The Explainer Video

 Personal Video Example:

-Adobe and The Campus Agency used EditMate to collect mobile footage from Adobe’s student ambassadors during their trip to San Francisco where they got to explore the city and visit Adobe’s head office.
-An EditMate editor cut the raw mobile footage into a short, upbeat video that showed off how Adobe creates amazing experiences and opportunities for their student ambassadors.
+Adobe and The Campus Agency used EditMate to collect video clips from Adobe’s student ambassadors during their trip to San Francisco where they got to explore the city and visit Adobe’s head office.
+We then cut the raw mobile footage into a short, upbeat video that showed off how Adobe creates amazing experiences and opportunities for their student ambassadors.

 3. The Educational Video